 At the moment, this type of service is emerging in brands that have big manufacturing or big workforces.
 But, it will begin filtering out into the mainstream, broader business world.

-Chatbots for improving ’employee service’ in the enterprise will become common
+Going forward, chatbots for improving ’employee service’ in the enterprise are set to become even more commonplace.

 The future of chatbots